General information about our accounts

 Whenever we release a new rate, we give it a new issue number.
 It helps us keep track of what product we're referring to, including what rate it offers.

-Yes, you can.
+Yes, on selected accounts.
 Interest can be credited to your account with us or paid to your linked (nominated) account.
 When applying for your savings account we will ask you to choose:

 If you already have an account and want to change how you receive interest, please log in and send us a message or contact us by phone.